prasanth9995/ContactInformation/README.md

 3.Debug the project

-Technoogies used:
+Technologies used:
-Asp.net web api, C#, Repository pattern, HTML5, JQuery, Bootstrap
+Asp.net web api, C#, Repository pattern, Ajax, HTML5, JQuery, Bootstrap

 Note: After debugging the project, Contacts.html page will open.
 Wait for few minutes to load the table content(if the table data are not loaded, make sure the database is in open state).
 Once data loaded, then we can work on CRUD operations.